Q: Why should families consider applying to CVC?

 A: We don’t award scholarships or grants, but we do have a needs-based sliding tuition scale, called Variable Tuition.
 This application is not available to families until they’ve submitted an admissions application.
 Learn more at cvc.org/admissions under “Tuition & Fees”.

 A: Yes.
-CVC’s Kindergarten-8th grade cap at 75 students per grade (25 per classroom) and high school currently caps at 80 students per grade.
-Both follow our waitlist policy, which can be read here.
+CVC’s Kindergarten-8th grade classes with 3 sections will cap at 75 students per grade (25 per classroom) and grades with 4 sections will cap at 88 students for that grade.
+High school currently caps at 100 students per grade.
+Both follow our waitpool policy.